FbN/todomvc-mm/readme.md

 ## Implementation

-The project is an experiment to structure a Mithril 2.x SPA following MVVM pattern and Fuctional reactive programming.

 ### Omissis
-To keep it dry no transpiler, JSX or additional library was used.
+To keep it dry and minimal no transpiler, JSX or additional library was used.
 The project is ready to be bowsed with Chrome or another modern ES6 modules compatible browser.

 ### Architecture